eBay/Muse/muse-site/docs/01 - intro.md

 </TabItem>
 </Tabs>

-An extension point just represents the property path in a pure js project.
+An extension point just represents the property path in a pure JS object.
 The `jsPlugin.invoke` method collects all values from contributing plugins to an array.
 In the code sample, we declared route `/plugin-2/hello` from plugin `plugin-2` and route `plugin-3/hello` from plugin `plugin-3`.

 :::tip